dtomlinson91/anno-production-chain-renderer/README.md

 ## Mermaid definitions

-See the documentation for mermaid flowcharts [here](https://mermaid-js.github.io/mermaid/#/flowchart) for more information.
+See the documentation for mermaid flowcharts [here](https://mermaid-js.github.io/mermaid/#/flowchart).

 A mermaid definition starts with